laravel-doctrine/acl/docs/introduction.rst

 ============

 Laravel Doctrine ACL brings robust, flexible Access Control List (ACL) support to Laravel using Doctrine ORM.
-It enables you to manage permissions, roles, and organizations in a way that integrates seamlessly with Laravel’s native authorization system.
+It enables you to manage permissions, roles, and organisations in a way that integrates seamlessly with Laravel’s native authorization system.

-* Users can belong to organizations.
+* Users can belong to organisations.
 * Users and roles can have permissions.
 * Flexible permission storage (config or database).